exhibitjs/exhibit/README.md

 # Exhibit.js

-> Incremental build tool (VERY ALPHA)
+> Incremental, whole-app build pipelines (ALPHA)

 [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][depstat-image]][depstat-url]

 ## Overview

-Exhibit is a little library for 'streaming' the contents of one folder into another, transforming them on the fly.
+Exhibit streams the contents of one folder into another, transforming them on the fly.

-It's a bit like a Yeoman/Brunch–style workflow, but reconceived as a library, with an Express-like API:
+It's a bit like a Yeoman/Brunch workflow, but reconceived as a library with an Express-like API:

 ```js
 exhibit('folder-a')